-In traditional tropical climates, especially along the coastal regions of Asia, coconuts form the basis of most culinary traditions.
-Most common of the traditional coconut products is homemade coconut milk made from grating the fresh coconut and extracting the milk naturally by hand or with the help of cloth.
-This can be made in minutes and adds a rich and satisfying basis to countless Asian recipes.
-If an abundance of mature coconuts were available then this same fresh coconut milk could be further heated and evaporated until a layer of coconut oil was produced and scooped off to be stored for cooking and deep frying.
-In Malaysia, Indonesia, the Philippines, Sri Lanka and tropical India, coconut oil was the only vegetable oil used in cooking until the start of the 20th century.
-The roasted coconut paste byproduct after removing the oil were always kept and formed the basis of many delicious curry recipes as well.
+The humblest of all homemade coconut product is coconut milk made from grating the fresh coconut and extracting the milk by hand or squeezed through a cloth.
+This can be made in minutes and adds a rich and satisfying basis to countless tropical dishes.
+When an abundance of mature coconuts are available then this same fresh coconut milk will often be further heated and evaporated until a layer of coconut oil is produced and scooped off to be stored for cooking and deep frying.
+The roasted coconut paste byproduct after removing the oil known as kerisik, formed the basis of many delicious curry recipes as well.

-Also popular was the harvesting of the coconut sap that flows from the young coconut flower if cut, and this liquid can be quickly evaporated over a low heat to produce coconut sugar or left to naturally ferment to make a coconut wine or coconut vinegar.
-This complex natural sugar from coconut flower sap and several other palm species also formed the principle sugars available throughout Southeast Asia and was used only sparingly, mainly for sweets and desserts enjoyed on festive occasions only.
-When these basic coconut products were added to the dietary staples of rice, fish and seasonal herbs and vegetables then it formed a healthy traditional diet that was far superior to the current versions which have contributed to rising obesity and chronic metabolic disease throughout the tropics.
+A natural low glycemic sugar from the coconut flower is produced by harvesting of the coconut sap that flows from the young coconut flower if cut, and this liquid can be quickly evaporated over a low heat to produce coconut sugar or left to naturally ferment to make coconut vinegar.
+This complex natural sugars from coconut flower sap and several other palm species also formed the principle sugars available throughout Southeast Asia and was used only sparingly, mainly for sweets and desserts enjoyed on festive occasions only.
+When these basic coconut products were added to the dietary staples of rice, fish and seasonal herbs and vegetables then it formed a healthy traditional diet.

-There are 2 main types of coconut oil that have now entered the kitchens of the world due to their superior health attributes that we have written about extensively but can be briefly summarized as follows:
+The 2 main types of coconut oil; Virgin Coconut Oil and Odourless (Cooking) Coconut Oil have now entered the kitchens of the world due to their superior health attributes that we have written about extensively but can be briefly summarized as follows:

 - Rich in Medium Chain Triglycerides (MCT’s) that support many bodily functions inclusing energy, satiation, metabolism and weight loss.